Prof S Shepherd

-With the recent policy interest around the world in the promotion of AFVs such as Battery Electric, Plug-in hybrids and Hydrogen Fuel Cell vehicles, there have been a number of key papers which model their uptake using a system dynamics approach.
+Introduction and Background With the recent policy interest around the world in the promotion of AFVs such as Battery Electric, Plug-in hybrids and Hydrogen Fuel Cell vehicles, there have been a number of key papers which model their uptake using a system dynamics approach.
 Struben and Sterman (2008) developed a system dynamics framework for modelling the uptake of AFVs consisting of three main elements: a fleet turnover or stock model, a discrete choice model of the purchase decision and a social/technology diffusion process.
 The framework extends the Bass diffusion concept to include the impacts of word of mouth, marketing and social exposure to the new vehicles and powertrains.
 It allows for changes in the vehicle types available to and considered by consumers over time, including the potential success and failure of market solutions.
 The possibility of an initial uptake of new technology which potentially fails is an example of where system dynamics models can bring something different to the process of policy assessment.
 The removal of subsidies for CNG vehicles in Canada and New Zealand provides a case in point for such developments (Flynn, 2002).

 Other studies extend the system dynamics framework by accounting for additional dimensions such as regulation, manufacturer responses, and subsequently provide indicators for the effect policy changes have on fuel duty revenues (Shepherd et al, (2012); Kwon (2012); Harrison and Shepherd, (2013)).
 In terms of impact of policies, most studies find that the uptake of AFVs is not affected greatly by subsidies but more by regulation and infrastructure.
 However, as both Struben and Sterman (2008) and Shepherd et al, (2012) point out, the results may be more sensitive to the assumed strength of the word of mouth or marketing effects rather than to changes in the technical attributes of the available vehicles.
 The ability of system dynamics to bring in soft issues, such social exposure, and quickly demonstrate the sensitivity of results to assumed policy parameters form a significant strength of the approach.